Tackk6/herosaver/README.md

 # HeroSaver

-Automatically generate **Clone Hero charts** from any song using ML transcription.
-Feed it an audio file; get back a ready-to-play song folder with four difficulties (Easy / Medium / Hard / Expert) and an auto-computed difficulty rating.
+Automatically generate **Clone Hero charts** from any song using ML transcription. four difficulties (Easy / Medium / Hard / Expert) and an auto-computed difficulty rating.
 Supports **drums** and **guitar**.

 ## How it works